infiniteathlete/pixelfmt/README.md

 *   Returns `Err` on x86\_64 CPUs that don't support AVX2.
 We'll likely add an SSE2 fallback later.
 As SSE2 is in the core x86\_64 instruction set, this would mean all x86\_64 CPUs would be supported.
-*   Returns `Err` for frame widths that aren't a multiple of 64 pixels (for AVX2) or 32 pixels (for NEON).
-This could be eased via a scalar fallback path for the remaining pixels, or (for AVX2) masked load/store instructions.
-*   Returns `Err` for frame heights that aren't a multiple of 2.
 *   Expects to process full horizontal lines.
-This is likely to change to allow working on cropped regions and outputting to frames with extra padding between lines as required by some APIs/devices.
+This is likely to change to allow working on cropped regions.
+*   Does not support output to a frame with padding, as required by some APIs/devices.
 *   The ARM NEON code is less optimized than the AVX2 code today.

 You may find the notes in [`docs/simd.md`](docs/simd.md) helpful if you are new